YashmikaAnusara/Game-Terrain/README.md

 # Game-Terrain
-This project doing testing purpose and education purpose only
+This project does testing purpose and education purposes only

 ## Technologies
 ### Design & Programming Software